Get in touch to learn about working or studying with Centre for Regenerating Futures and for current news about our work and publications.

 Arts, activism and the Anthropocene

-Our transdisciplinary artists and researchers utilise arts practices to illuminate Anthropocene challenges.
-Through our arts and activism, we question power and stories of history and heritage to promote ways to think, feel and act differently for planetary wellbeing.
+Our transdisciplinary artists and researchers use arts practices to illuminate Anthropocene challenges.
+We question power and stories of history to promote ways to think and act differently for planetary wellbeing.

 Our researchers